GianMarco98/Asteroid-Classification/README.md

 ## Asteroid taxonomy

 It is possible to classify asteroids relying on their chemical composition, that is analyzed trough their reflectance spectra.
-There are many classification schemes, the most common ones are shown in figure:
+There are many classification schemes, the most common ones are shown in figure [1]:

 ![alt text](https://github.com/GianMarco98/Asteroid-Classification/blob/master/plots/taxonomies.jpg)